When I first started my web design business, my client onboarding process was nonexistent.

 You’ve walked with them at every stage (even if a lot of the walking was automatic and you didn’t have to lift a finger!).

 Try this client onboarding process out for yourself!
-And don’t forget to sign up for HoneyBook for just $1/month using this referral link!
+And don’t forget to sign up for HoneyBook and get 50% off your first year using this referral link!